Find a Car Accident Doctor

 - It causes serious dysfunction of a body part or organ.

-What to Do If the Insurance Company Denies Your Claim
+What to Do If Insurance Company Denies Your Car Accident Claim?

 Your insurance company may review your case and decide to deny your claim.
 As a result, you may have to pay your medical bills out of pocket.
 Insurance companies deny medical coverage for reasons such as: